WHAT IS IT?

 - The regular salt makes a nice lightly pink rim for a margarita.

-The legit stuff is mined at the Khewra Salt Mine in a system of foothills called the Salt Range.
+The legit stuff is mined at the Khewra Salt Mine , located in a system of foothills called the Salt Range.
 My preferred vendor, San Francisco Salt Company, imports a high quality, food-grade Himalayan salt that SCS Global inspects to verify that it is actual Himalayan salt.
-They do it though, at a far better price than my go-to spice merchants.
+They do it though, at a far better price than my other go-to spice merchants.